INTERVIEW BY MARKO SYRJALA

 Zal Cleminson: Well, you’re talking about from?

-After 1994, there was full radio silence until 2005, when you did the SAHB reunion tour.
+After 1994, there was total radio silence until 2005, when you did the SAHB reunion tour.

-That was your first attempt to permanently leave the music scene?
+That was your first attempt to leave the music scene permanently?

 Zal Cleminson: That’s the first retirement [laughter].
 Yeah.
 Yeah.
 That was a short sabbatical and then [laughter].